Park is closed

 Far from deserted, the Simpson Desert is home to hardy mammals, many reptiles and over 180 bird species.
 Discover the plants and animals which have adapted to this harsh place.
 Sandhill cane grass shelters small birds.
 Lizards hide from predators in spiky, rounded clumps of lobed spinifex.
 Look for tracks of desert animals in the sand and keep an eye out for white-winged fairy-wrens.

-Mulgaras, small carnivorous marsupials, burrow into dunes to escape the heat.
-Look for the distinctive crest of short black hairs on the tail of this vulnerable species.
+To escape the heat, small carnivorous marsupials and reptiles burrow into dunes.
 Georgina gidgee, a rounded wattle tree, occurs extensively in dune swales and emits a pungent odour after rain.